Notary Background Check: What Shows Up (And How To Pass)

 Yes, certain felonies will not cause individuals to be disqualified immediately, also there is the possibility of a felony conviction not appearing on a background check if it is older than 10 years, or older than 7 years in certain states.

-Do They Do A Background Check To Become A Notary Public?
+Do They Do a Background Check To Become a Notary Public?

 Yes, there is an extensive criminal background check that is required to become a notary.
 The check involves identity and residence verification as well as a DMV check, county criminal history check, and national criminal history check.

-Will A BCI Background Check Work For A Notary License?
+Will a BCI Background Check Work for a Notary License?

 Sometimes, each state has different requirements and methods for individuals getting their notary background check.
 Be sure to follows the specific background check requirements in your state as individuals can’t simply turn in a background check from a different agency then what is requested.

-Do They Do A Background Check To Become A Notary?
+Do They Do a Background Check To Become a Notary?

 Yes, there is an extensive criminal background check to become a notary.
 The criminal history check involves a name-based check of the individual’s criminal history and the county and national levels, as well as a driving record check.